vttresearch/siteopt_toolbox/docs/introduction.md

  -------------|----------|----------
 investment_emission |  | The hourly carbon dioxide emission arising from one subunit (e.g. kg/hour)
 emission_cost |  | The cost of these carbon dioxide emissions (e.g. €/kg)

+If you wish to define parameter values for different alternatives, add a separate row for each unit and alternative.

 ### Heat pumps and chiller units table